Top 5 Things to Do in Dharawal National Park

 Minerva Pool

-The Minerva Pool is a large natural water hole in the northwestern section of Dharawal National Park, accessible via a relatively easy and scenic bush walking track.
+Minerva Pool is a large natural waterhole in the northwestern section of Dharawal National Park, accessible by a scenic and relatively easy bushwalk.

-The 3 km return walk is suitable for all ages and fitness levels.
-Good shoes are recommended because the surface is quite rough at times, and there is a bit of rock scrambling involved to get to the pool.
+This 3 km return walk is suitable for all ages and fitness levels.
+Good footwear is recommended, as the path can be uneven in places, and a bit of rock scrambling is needed to reach the pool.

 Read more about the Minerva Pool walking track.